Firehed/webauthn-php/README.md

 This may be stored in a user's session or equivalent; it needs to be kept statefully server-side.
 Send it to the user as base64.

+> [!NOTE]
+> Challenges can be serialized, and thus can be stored directly in a session, as well as most caches.

 ```php
 <?php